Lomztein/Moduthulhu/README.md

 That should be the basics.
 Now to create an actual module.

-* Setting up shop:
+### Setting up shop
 * Open up this repositorys in your IDE, or create a new folder, doesn't really matter as long as you can refer to this in your code.
 * Create a new project, something that compiles to a .dll file, like a library project.
 * In references, add a reference to Core.dll, this will grant you access to the core framework.
 * In references, add references to all modules you want to interact with.
 Am I repeating myself? :thinking:
 * Create a new class, it must implement IModule in one way or another.
 Inheriting from ModuleBase is the recommended method.

 Next, to filling out the actual Module.